athn-nik/teach/README.md

 ## License
 This code is available for **non-commercial scientific research purposes** as defined in the [LICENSE file](LICENSE).
 By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
 Third-party datasets and software are subject to their respective licenses.

 ## References
-We indicate if a function or script is borrowed externally inside each file.
+Many part of this code were based on the official implementation of [TEMOS](https://github.com/Mathux/TEMOS).
 Here are some great resources we
 benefit:

-- Pretrained HMR and some functions are borrowed from [SPIN](https://github.com/Mathux/TEMOS).
 - SMPL models and layer is from [SMPL-X model](https://github.com/vchoutas/smplx).